 - At delivery, the unit MUST be checked for damage.
-Any damage MUST be reported immediately to the claims agent of the carrier. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - Prepare the path along which you want to bring the unit inside in advance. - When handling the unit, take into account the following: - Fragile, handle the unit with care. - ft Keep the unit upright in order to avoid damage. - Keep the unit away from rain or damp conditions. - At least 2 persons MUST handle the box with the unit.
+Any damage MUST be reported immediately to the claims agent of the carrier. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - · When handling the unit, take into account the following:

+4 About the unit

+Fragile, handle the unit with care.

+Keep the unit upright in order to avoid damage.
+111